 - Prepetition unsecured claims (other than PharmAthene's claim) will be paid in cash in full.
-As of June 30, 2016, the Company has paid \$785,000 of prepetition unsecured claims.
-Remaining unpaid prepetition unsecured claims, other than those related to the PharmAthene claim, are \$19,000 (no payments were made in July). - As of the Effective Date of the Plan, ownership of existing shares of the Company's common stock remained unaltered by the Plan; however, existing shares are subject to potential future cancellation (without receipt of any consideration) in the event that PharmAthene's claim is satisfied though the issuance of newly-issued shares of Company stock (option (ii) described in the bullet below). - As of the Effective Date of the Plan, the Company paid \$5 million to PharmAthene, to be applied to payments to be made under option (i) set forth below, and otherwise nonrefundable.
+As of September 30, 2016, the Company has paid \$785,000 of prepetition unsecured claims. - As of the Effective Date of the Plan, ownership of existing shares of the Company's common stock remained unaltered by the Plan; however, existing shares are subject to potential future cancellation (without receipt of any consideration) in the event that PharmAthene's claim is satisfied though the issuance of newly-issued shares of Company stock (option (ii) described in the second bullet below). - As of the Effective Date of the Plan, the Company paid \$5 million to PharmAthene, to be applied to payments to be made under option (i) set forth in the bullet immediately below, and otherwise nonrefundable.

-The Company can treat PharmAthene's claim under the Plan by one of three options: option (i) payment in full in cash of the Company's obligation under the Delaware Court of Chancery Final Order and Judgment, which is estimated to be approximately \$204 million as of June 30, 2016, by a date certain as specified in the Plan (currently October 19, 2016); or option (ii) delivery to PharmAthene of 100% of newly-issued stock of the Company, with all existing shares of the Company's common stock being cancelled with no distribution to existing stockholders on account thereof; or option (iii) such other treatment as is mutually agreed upon by the Company and PharmAthene.
+The Company can treat PharmAthene's claim under the Plan by one of three options: option (i) payment in full in cash of the Company's obligation under the Delaware Court of Chancery Final Order and Judgment, which is estimated to be approximately \$93.7 million as of September 30, 2016, by a date certain (ii) delivery to PharmAthene of 100% of newly-issued stock of the Company, with all existing shares of the Company's common stock being cancelled with no distribution to existing stockholders on account thereof; or (iii) such other treatment as is mutually agreed upon by the Company and PharmAthene.
 On July 8, 2016, pursuant to the Plan, the Company notified PharmAthene (the "Notification") of its intention to satisfy PharmAthene's claim by option (i), payment in full in cash.
 As part of the Notification, the Company paid PharmAthene \$20 million, which is to be applied to payments to be made under option (i) set forth above, and otherwise nonrefundable.
-As a consequence of the Notification and the payment of \$20 million to PharmAthene, the Company has until October 19, 2016 ("Final Treatment Date") to treat the PharmAthene Claim under the Plan.
-Pursuant to the terms of the Plan, the Notification does not preclude treatment of the PharmAthene claim by option (ii) or option (iii) set forth above.
-Additionally, on July 20, 2016, a joint motion was filed by the Company and PharmAthene with the Bankruptcy Court in which the Company and PharmAthene by October 19, 2016.
-The \$100 million payment would be applied to payments to be made under option (i), and otherwise non-refundable.
-A Bankruptcy Court hearing for this motion is scheduled for August 15, 2016.
+As a consequence of the Notification and the payment of \$20 million to PharmAthene, the Company had until October 19, 2016 ("Final Treatment Date") to settle the PharmAthene claim under the Plan.
+On July 20, 2016, a joint motion was filed by the Company and PharmAthene with the Bankruptcy Court in which the Company and PharmAthene proposed to further extend the Final Treatment Date to November 30, 2016, provided that the Company made a \$100 million payment to PharmAthene by October 19, 2016 which would be applied to payments to be made under (i) above, otherwise non-refundable.
+The Bankruptcy Court entered an order affirming the joint motion on August 18, 2016.
+In September and early October, the Company paid PharmAthene \$90 million and \$10 million, respectively (for a total of \$100 million) in order to satisfy the extension requirement.
+As of September 30, 2016, a cumulative total of\$115 million of payments have been made by the Company against the PharmAthene claim.
+As such, the obligation to PharmAthene as of September 30, 2016 is approximately \$93.7 million.
+In October, the Company paid an additional \$10 million against the PharmAthene obligation.
+As of October 31, 2016, the Company's remaining obligation to PharmAthene is approximately \$83.7 million.

-In addition, the Plan requires the Company to comply with certain affirmative and negative covenants from the Effective Date of the Plan until the covenants are terminated as provided under the Plan, and if the Company breaches any covenant, PharmAthene is entitled to exercise certain remedies provided in the Plan.
+In addition, the Plan requires the Company to comply with certain affirmative and negative covenants from the Effective Date of the Plan until the covenants are terminated as provided under the Plan, (including, for example, upon full satisfaction of the PharmAthene claim) and if the Company breaches any covenant, PharmAthene is entitled to exercise certain remedies provided in the Plan.
 In summary, the covenants: